Measuring Weak-to-Strong Legibility of Reasoning Models: Results

-\textbf{Sensitivity to Student Model Choice} We find that choice of student model does not substantially impact the stability of rankings.
-Choice of student model shows more stability than choice of dataset.
-Table~\ref{tab:student_stability} reports Spearman's $\rho$ between rankings derived from Phi-3.5-Mini and LLaMA-3.2-1B students, with rankwise stability of $0.55$ across datasets for first-order TU and $0.50$ for second-order TU.
+\textbf{Sensitivity to recipient model.} We find that choice of weak model does not substantially impact the stability of rankings.
+Choice of weak model shows more stability than choice of dataset.
+Table~\ref{tab:student_stability} reports Spearman's $\rho$ between rankings derived from Phi-3-Mini and Llama-3.2-1B students, with rankwise stability of $0.91$ across datasets for first-order TU and $0.83$ for second-order TU.